OWNER & RESIDENT A-Z

 If there is no power in part of your Unit, check the breaker panel.
 The breaker will, typically, trip to the centre position requiring it to be reset.
 To reset the breaker push to the “off” position and then push to “on” position.
 If a breaker is continually tripping – call a licenced electrician!

-If your Unit has absolutely no electrical power while other Units do, please contact the Superintendent, as the main breaker for your Unit, beside your meter, may need to be reset.
-If only your Unit is affected you will need to contact a licenced electrician, the Superintendent can advise you.
+If your Unit has absolutely no electrical power while other Units do, please contact the Superintendent, as the main breaker for all of your Unit, beside your meter, may need to be reset.
+If only your Unit is affected, you will need to contact a licenced electrician or Toronto Hydro; the Superintendent can advise you.
+Unqualified people should not try to reset this main breaker as a qualified electrician needs to evaluate why it 'blew'.

 In the event that you are stuck in one of the elevators, remain calm; there is two-way communication to and from the elevators.
 Press the emergency telephone button and wait for further instructions.
 An off-site security company monitors this phone 24 hours a day.